pariyajebreili/Optimizing-Handwritten-Digit-Recognition/README.md

-# Optimizing Handwritten Digit Recognition using KNN and Feature Engineering
+# Handwritten Digit Recognition with Feature Engineering and KNN Classification

 In this project, we utilized a dataset comprising 60,000 training and 10,000 testing images of handwritten digits, each with a resolution of 28x28 pixels.